Food intolerances. The culprit behind my poor, cranky, unsettled baby.

 It is tricky, as all of these symptoms are not unusual in of themselves.
 But I know for us – and for many many others – it adds up to something more.

-Figuring things out on our own
+Figuring out food intolerances out on our own

 I’m so glad for Plunket, Space group, and my friends who became parents before I did … thanks to them I felt listened to even when I felt particularly hopeless.